 Visitors and guests are required to sign in with office staff or a security guard when the office is closed.
-A tenant cannot have a guest stay overnight in excess of 10 nights per year.
+A tenant cannot have a guest stay overnight in excess of 14 nights per year.
 Guests must also provide their license plate to the office staff or security.
 Guest parking cannot exceed 24 consecutive hours.

-5.15 SITE ACCESS AND PARKING
+6.14 SITE ACCESS AND PARKING

 The property has a wrought iron fence around its perimeter.
-Tenants have a key that allows access through the vehicular entrance.
+Tenants have a key/fob that allows access through the pedestrian entrance and vehicular entrance.
 Tenant shall register their car with the office in order to get a parking permit.
-Spots are assigned.
+Spots are not assigned.

-5.16 VIDEO CAMERA MONITORING
+6.15 VIDEO CAMERA MONITORING